byu-oit/handel/README.md

 ```

 # Credits
 Many of these concepts were introduced by the platform engineers at FamilySearch.
-In particular, I'd like to recognize Michael Wright and Stephen Kinser, whose deploy lifecycle ideas are adapted to this library.
+I'm adapting them and modifying them slightly in this library.

 # TODO
 * Add limits on app, environment, and service names (AWS has limits on certain resources)